philipollaswilson/Tensor-Networks-for-the-Tmaze/README.md

 # Tensor-Networks-for-the-Tmaze
-Training a Tensor Network in an Unsupervised
+Training a Tensor Network in an Unsupervised fashion on the Tmaze pymdp environment.